EarsT913831CALS/minifox-comfyui-launcher/README.md

 ## GPU and ZLUDA

-The launcher detects the installed GPUs first, then inspects the PyTorch backend in the portable package:
+The launcher does not show environment info upon opening.
+When ComfyUI starts, it captures the logs and displays the relevant information on the home page card.
+You can see the detection logic in the console during startup:

 | Environment | Behavior |
 |---|---|